ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Nevertheless this part is as good as done.
 Al the needed basic functionality works, and now we're just adding extra features.

 #####Frontend:
-There are currently 3 pages: a login page, signup page, adminpanel and a userpanel.
+There are currently 4 pages: a login page, signup page, adminpanel and a userpanel.

 * Login and signup pages: Self-explanatory
 * Adminpanel: The "home" page for the admin (Tim Dams)
+  * Has the following views:
-  * Dashboard with some basic statistics
+    * Dashboard with some statistics
+      * Total answers, Unrevised answers
+      * Answers of all courses seperatly
+      * Amount of total answers per week
+      * The lastest answers splitted by course
+    * Excercises
-  * Adding questions
+      * Adding new exercises
+      * Filter existing exercises
+      * Editing existing exercises
-  * Editing and removing questions
+      * Removing exercises with drag and drop
+    * Users
+      * Manage the users => Change their course!
+      * Delete users
+      * Check some information of the user (e-mail, lastseen)
     * Able to get a list of answers
+      * ARNE
 * Userpanel: The page for the students
+  * Has the following views:
+    * Dashboard: Home page
+      * Shows some trivial inforamtion about yourself.
+        * Amount of new exercises
+        * Amount of total exercises solved
+        * Is your activity lower of higher than average?
+        * Graph of total answers per week
+        * Punch card, shows acitity per day
+    * Staticstics
+      * Shows statistics not specific to user
+        * Total answers (every user)
+        * Total answers of the users in the same course
+        * Your total amount of answers
+        * Show graph of total answers by week (every user)
+        * Show top 5 within the same course (best average)
+        * Show top 5 with most exercises within the same course
+    * Exercises
+      * Can filter the exercises
-  * Will be used to post answers (Work in progress)
+      * Will be used to post answers.
+      * Also to view the solution and grades
+    * Profile
+      * Change your settings (email / password)

 What are we doing now?
-First the Userpanel is the highest priority because it needs to most work.

-The deleting questions in the Adminpanel needs to be finished (drag & drop).
-Filtering of those questions is also needed! </br>
-Viewing the answers is far from done and will be our next top priority after the userpanel!
+Finishing the project...

 ##Dependencies